galant/datacle/README.md

-datacle
+Datacle
 =======

-Enabling journalists to put data tag in your articles
+Data tags that journalists can easily use to make articles more relevant for their readers.